RyanKennon/Linux-Fundamentals/README.md

 </p>

 8. Run **grep -i ubuntu /etc/os-release**<br>
-`Uses grep to filter the os-release output down to just the lines mentioning "ubuntu," highlighting the matches — a quick way to confirm the distro without reading the full file.`
+`Uses grep to filter the os-release output down to just the lines mentioning "ubuntu," highlighting the matches.
+This is a quick way to confirm the distro without reading the full file.`

 <p align="center">
   <img src="Images/Image 11.PNG">